 After a slow start to Water Year 2024 with below-average hydrologic conditions, a series of atmospheric rivers in January and early February brought much-needed precipitation to the northern Sierra.
-The State Water Project allocation for calendar year 2024 started at ten percent of contracted amounts on December 1, 2023, but has subsequently been increased to 30 percent as of March 22, 2024, or 573,450 acre-feet for Metropolitan.
-This allocation takes into account snow survey measurements and data through March 1 and may be revised if hydrologic conditions change.
+The State Water Project allocation for calendar year 2024 started at ten percent of contracted amounts on December 1, 2023, but was subsequently increased (through three increases) to 40 percent as of April 23, 2024, or 764,600 acre-feet for Metropolitan.
+This allocation takes into account snow survey measurements and data through June 1, 2024.

-As of March 18, 2024, northern Sierra precipitation was 115 percent of the 30-year average for the time of year, while the snowpack was at 113 percent of the 30-year April 1st peak average (April 1st is typically considered the peak of the snowpack, after which it starts to melt).
-As of March 12, 2024, the median water year unimpaired runoff forecast for the Sacramento River was 16.9 million acre-feet or 96 percent of the 30-year average.
-As of March 17, 2024, Lake Oroville, a key State Water Project facility, was at 3.01 million acre-feet or 126 percent of the historical average for the date, while San Luis Reservoir was at 520,224 acre-feet for the State Water Project or 49 percent of the State Water Project capacity in the shared San Luis Reservoir.
-Environmental and regulatory constraints are limiting DWR's ability to export water from the Delta, even when releases are being made from Lake Oroville for flood control.
-See "-State Water Project - Bay-Delta Proceedings Affecting State Water Project" and "-Endangered Species Act and Other Environmental Considerations Relating to Water Supply."
+As of August 8, 2024, northern Sierra precipitation was 90 percent of the 30-year average for the time of year, while the snowpack peaked on April 1, 2024 at 123 percent of the 30-year April 1st peak average.
+As of June 11, 2024, the median water year unimpaired runoff forecast for the Sacramento River was 17.4 million acre-feet or 99 percent of the 30-year average.
+As of August 7, 2024, Lake Oroville, a key State Water Project facility, was at 2.65 million acre-feet, while the State Water Project share of San Luis Reservoir was at 413,734 acre-feet for the State Water Project or 39 percent of its capacity in the shared San Luis Reservoir.
+Environmental and regulatory constraints are limiting DWR's ability to export water from the Delta.
+See "-State Water Project - Bay-Delta Proceedings Affecting State Water Project" and "- Endangered Species Act and Other Environmental Considerations Relating to Water Supply."

-As of March 18, 2024, the Upper Colorado River Basin snowpack measured 103 percent of the 30-year median, while as of March 18, 2024, the water year runoff forecast into Lake Powell was 80 percent of the 30-year median.
+As of August 8, 2024, the Upper Colorado River Basin precipitation was 98 percent of the 30-year median for the time of year, while the snowpack peaked on April 3, 2024 at 115 percent of the 30-year April 1st peak median.
+As of August 1, 2024, the median water year runoff forecast into Lake Powell was 83 percent of the 30-year average.
 Despite normal conditions at such point in time, the Colorado River Basin is still experiencing an extended drought.
-On March 18, 2024, the total system storage in the Colorado River Basin was 42 percent of capacity or 24.8 million acre-feet.
+On August 4, 2024, the total system storage in the Colorado River Basin was 44 percent of capacity or 25.85 million acre-feet.
 See "-Colorado River Aqueduct - Colorado River Operations: Surplus and Shortage Guidelines."
-As of March 19, 2024, Metropolitan estimates approximately 843,000 acre-feet of Colorado River water in calendar year 2024, which includes approximately 277,700 acre-feet pursuant to the Exchange Agreement (defined below) between Metropolitan and San Diego County Water Authority ("SDCWA"), to be available to Metropolitan.
+As of August 6, 2024, Metropolitan estimates approximately 910,100 acre-feet of Colorado River water in calendar year 2024, which includes approximately 277,700 acre-feet pursuant to the Exchange Agreement (defined below) between Metropolitan and San Diego County Water Authority ("SDCWA"), to be available to Metropolitan.
 Additional Colorado River supply tends to be available from higher priority water users as the year progresses.
-Based on recent higher priority water use, Metropolitan expects final Colorado River supplies to be approximately 960,000 acre-feet.
+Based on recent higher priority water use, Metropolitan expects final Colorado River supplies to be approximately 930,000 acre-feet.

-Metropolitan's storage as of January 1, 2024 was estimated to be 4.15 million acre-feet.
+Metropolitan's storage as of January 1, 2024, was estimated to be 4.18 million acre-feet.
 This is the highest beginning-of-year total water storage in Metropolitan's history.
 See "-Storage Capacity and Water in Storage."
-As of March 26, 2024, Metropolitan's projected supply/demand gap for calendar year 2024 is approximately 30,000 acre-feet based upon its demand estimate of 1.45 million acre-feet, and its supply estimate of 1.42 million acre-feet.
+As of August 7, 2024, Metropolitan's projected amount of surplus supply to manage in calendar year 2024 was approximately 315,000 acre-feet based upon its demand estimate of 1.36 million acre-feet, and its supply estimate of 1.68 million acre-feet.